rust-lang/rust/src/doc/book/ffi.md

 require some messy `transmute`s and/or unsafe code to handle conversions to/from Rust types.
 However, the language provides a workaround.

-As a special case, an `enum` that contains exactly two variants, one of which contains no data and the other containing a single field, is eligible for the "nullable pointer optimization".
-When such an enum is instantiated with one of the non-nullable types listed above, it is represented as a single pointer, and the non-data variant is represented as the null pointer.
+As a special case, an `enum` is eligible for the "nullable pointer optimization" if it contains exactly two variants, one of which contains no data and the other contains a single field of one of the non-nullable types listed above.
+This means it is represented as a single pointer, and the non-data variant is represented as the null pointer.
 This is called an "optimization", but unlike other optimizations it is guaranteed to apply to eligible types.

 The most common type that takes advantage of the nullable pointer optimization is `Option<T>`, where `None` corresponds to `null`.
 So `Option<extern "C" fn(c_int) -> c_int>` is a correct way to represent a nullable function pointer using the C ABI (corresponding to the C type `int (*)(int)`).
-(However, generics are not required to get the optimization.
-A simple `enum NullableIntRef { Int(Box<i32>), NotInt }` is also represented as a single pointer.)

 Here is an example: